rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/virtualization-modes.rst

   with hardware virtualization

-In general, PVHVM offers better performance than PV, especially for disk and network IO, but is not well supported in Linux operating systems with a kernel version earlier than 2.6.36.
+In general, PVHVM offers better performance than PV, especially for disk and network I/O, but is not well supported in Linux operating systems with a kernel version earlier than 2.6.36.
 The availability of PV and PVHVM images in the Rackspace cloud is determined by the effectiveness of each virtualization mode for that particular operating system.